What Is Ransomware and How Do You Deal With It?

 The Different Types of Ransomware Attacks

-This worked well, but better account recovery options from software and service providers helped users overcome these kinds of attack.
+This worked well, but better account recovery options from software and service providers helped users overcome these kinds of attacks.

 Both methods still rely on gaining access to the system, so ensuring you protect your networks is of vital importance.